Skip to navigation Skip to content

 1

-If the feedback item contains offensive content, educate the customer of the agency's behavioural expectations when speaking with them.
+• Yes, educate the customer on the agency's behavioural expectations when speaking with them.
 Follow the steps in the Table 5 in Level 1 - Manage complaints and feedback.
+Once reviewed, if appropriate, continue to Step 2

 2